-- supports the victim will consider their age, the nature of the allegations and the risk of further abuse; an alleged perpetrator(s) may have unmet needs themselves; - ensures needs and wishes of the victim will be paramount, and they will be able to continue their normal routine as far as possible, so that school is a safe space for them; - will be prepared to support a victim over a long period of time; - will do everything we reasonably can to protect victims from bullying or harassment as a result of any report they have made. - Ensures that if a victim or perpetrator(s) moves to another school it is important that the new establishment is made aware of any ongoing support needs. - must ensure the victim is safeguarded, but still provide the perpetrator(s) with an education and support as necessary. - may discipline the alleged perpetrator(s), including while the police or social care investigation is ongoing, although they will liaise with these bodies to assist in determining any sanctions. - will be clear about when their actions are to support the victim or perpetrator(s), and when their actions are to discipline the perpetrator(s) for their past conduct.
+- supports the victim will consider their age, the nature of the allegations and the risk of further abuse; an alleged perpetrator(s) may have unmet needs themselves; - ensures needs and wishes of the victim will be paramount, and they will be able to continue their normal routine as far as possible, so that school is a safe space for them; - will be prepared to support a victim over a long period of time; - will do everything we reasonably can to protect victims from bullying or harassment as a result of any report they have made. - Ensures that if a victim or perpetrator(s) moves to another school it is important that the new establishment is made aware of any ongoing support needs. - must ensure the victim is safeguarded, but still provide the perpetrator(s) with an education and support as necessary. - may discipline the alleged perpetrator(s), including while the police or social care investigation is ongoing, Old Vicarage School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+It is our aim that all children fulfil their potential.

+although they will liaise with these bodies to assist in determining any sanctions.

+• will be clear about when their actions are to support the victim or perpetrator(s), and when their actions are to discipline the perpetrator(s) for their past conduct.